forta-network/docs/docs/help.md

 # Getting help

-For any questions or feedback you may have, you can find us in the [Forta Discord server](https://discord.gg/DUju5Dh4J9).
+For any questions or feedback you may have, please go to the [Forta Discord server](https://discord.gg/DUju5Dh4J9).